m-weigand/ccd_tools/docs/doc/index.rst

 Fit Routines
 ============

-Three fit routines are provided with specialized input/output configurations:
+Three fit routines are provided with specialised input/output configurations:

 * Fiting of separate sepctra (1D) :doc:`programs/dd_single`
 * Fitting of time-regularized spectra (2D) :doc:`programs/dd_time`
 * Fitting of spatially distributed time-regularized spectra (3D, but no spatial regularization) :doc:`programs/dd_space_time`

+Each fit routine can use one of the following kernels (i.e. models) to descripe the SIP spectra:

+* Resistivity Debye decomposition
+* Conductivity Debye decomposition

+Non-linear fits are highly dependent on the starting models to use.
+Read more about the available starting models here:

 :doc:`starting_models`